Culture & Community | Hamden | Arts & Culture | Visual Arts | ConnCORP | Arts & Anti-racism

 So too in two photographs from Sinquefield, dedicated to the matriarchs in her family.
 In the first, her mother, Selene Fleming, looks out at the camera, utterly exhausted by the day—or maybe it is the week, the month, the year—she has had.
 In the world of the image, it is November 2020, and she has just learned that her friend Sharon Clemons is in the hospital.
 As the camera clicks, her face is a prayer that too many of us know some version of: so tired and so scared—and so not in control—of what may be to come.

 In a print beside her, a naked, sun-speckled breast with a patch of gauze feels like it’s a conversation piece.
-And it is: Sinquefield is showing the viewer a glimpse into her grandmother’s battle with breast cancer, which claimed her life earlier this year.
+And it is: Sinquefield is showing the viewer a glimpse into her mother’s battle with breast cancer, a disease that claimed her grandmother's life in the form of stage IV lung cancer earlier this year.
 When she passed away in January, Sinquefield wanted a way to both memorialize her and think more deeply about the moment.

 “I wanted to explore what it means to be the only child of another only child,” she said.
 “They’re always telling me, ‘You’re staying strong for each other.’
 This shows vulnerability.”